Local Routing on a Convex Polytope in R^3: Introduction

+The routing tables computed during the preprocessing phase help route data packets between the vertices of $P$.
+Specifically, at any vertex $v$ of $P$, the next hop for the packet is determined using the routing table stored at $v$ together with the data in the packet header.
+For the packet at any vertex $u$, the local routing algorithm proposed here guarantees the next hop of the packet is a vertex $v$ on $\partial P$ such that there is an edge of $P$ joining $u$ and $v$.
+Let $\eta$ be the plane used to route the packets from vertex $u$ of $\delta_i$ to a point $p$ located on $\delta_i$.
+Then, in the routing phase, our algorithm uses a greedy strategy to route, considering the polygonal path $\eta \cap \delta_i$.
+Significantly, the routing path is a subgraph of edges of $P$ that are intersected by $\eta \cap \delta_i$.
+The approximation resulting from the greedy algorithm is analyzed using a stays ahead argument.

-\ignore{ Since our algorithm uses coordinates of vertices of $P$ to identify any vertex, the label associated to any vertex of $P$ is of size $O(\lg{\frac{1}{\epsilon}})$.
-In forwarding any packet from any vertex $u$ of $P$ to vertex $t$ of $P$, in the worst-case, the packet header stores the identifier of other endpoint $v$ of current edge $e$ of $G'$ that is being processed, a plane $h$ containing $u$ and $v$, and the identifier of destination $t$.
-That is, here, $v$ is the immediate (pseudo-)destination of the packet, whereas $t$ is the desired destination. } To our knowledge, this is the first algorithm for routing on a convex polytope in $\mathbb{R}^3$.
-With this research, we explored several ideas in the context of geometric routing.
-These include computing a sketch $P'$ of input convex polytope $P$, selecting vertices as landmarks via deterministic sampling by setting up a grid over $P'$, setting up a two-level hierarchy over the vertices of $P$ and designing respective routing schemes, computing a Steiner spanner on each face of $P'$, taking the help of spanner to compute routing tables at the vertices of $P'$, enhancing those tables to build corresponding routing tables at the sampled vertices of $P$, and the greedy routing scheme to ensure local routing.
+With this research, we have explored several ideas in the context of geometric routing.
+These include computing a sketch $P'$ of the input convex polytope $P$, selecting vertices as representatives via deterministic sampling by setting up a grid over $P'$, setting up a two-level hierarchy over the vertices of $P$ and designing respective routing schemes, computing a geodesic Steiner spanner on each face of $P'$, using that spanner to compute routing tables at the vertices of $P'$, enhancing those tables to build the corresponding routing tables at the sampled vertices of $P$, and the greedy routing scheme to ensure local routing.
+To our knowledge, this is the first result for local routing on polytopes.
 The following theorem summarizes our result: